mia-platform/documentation/docs/development_suite/api-console/api-design/gdpr.md

 * **Public**: information intended for public use.
 This type of data is not protected by intellectual property laws such as copyright, trademark, or patent laws. *(e.g. public website content or marketing materials)*

 * **Confidential**: information intended for internal use only.
-If destroyed or compromised, this type of data can have a limited impact on your organization or its individuals. *(e.g. emails, media, and documents with no sensitive data)*
+If destroyed or compromised, this type of data can have a limited impact on your organization or its individuals. *(e.g. emails, media, and documents with no sensitive data)*;

 * **Secret**: information intended for restricted use, i.e. only certain members of your organization should be able to access and modify it.
 If destroyed or compromised, this type of data can have a medium impact on your organization or its individuals. *(e.g. internal correspondence including confidential data, Supplier contracts, IT service management information, and employee records)*